Sequential decision-making#

 Stochastic dynamic programming#

-Additionally, the cost function may depend not only on state and control, but also may depend on next state.
-Since there is uncertainty on the next state, there cost is also uncertain.
+Moreover, in such settings the cost function itself may depend not only on the current state and control, but also on the resulting next state.
+Because the next state is uncertain, the incurred cost is likewise a random variable.

 Adapting the previous notation slightly to account for stochasticity in the problem: